 Orchids are known to inspire obsessive behavior in their owners.
 In The Orchid Thief by Susan Orlean, orchid hunters track rare varieties of the flower all over the globe with frank disregard for law and human life.
 Meryl Streep in the film version infiltrated a ring of orchid smugglers stalking the mythic Ghost Orchid, an endangered variety prized for its intoxicating pollen.
 And so it was that I drank the orchid Kool-Aid.

-In consultation with several orchid-specific blogs and conversation forums, I’ve been using an organic brand of orchid food (Organics Rx Orchid Food, $9.95 from Planet Natural).
+In consultation with several orchid-specific blogs and conversation forums, I’ve been using an organic brand of orchid food.
 This I mix with water, taking care with the proportions, and mist weekly over Her Highness.

 Of those not already doomed in the checkout line, most orchids (I wince as I write this) drown to death.
 Though the orchid is native to the tropics, its roots need to be well drained so no water pools at the bottom of the orchid pot.
 For this reason, some orchid devotees un-pot the plants to water them in the shower.
 Un-potting seemed too risky to me.
 I err on the conservative side and water with ice cubes once a week.

 Ice cubes melt slowly so the water has time to be fully absorbed by the roots.
 One cold day, I worried the ice wasn’t melting at all, so I wrapped it in a fuzzy plant-sweater.
 It was then that I realized our relationship wasn’t all about looks–it went deeper.

 Months passed.
 The marbled pink-and-white petals had grown fuller than ever so that each flower was nearly the size of my hand.
 Their weight made them lean over voluptuously on their stakes.
 The leaves, which I sometimes polish, were thick and glossy enough to reflect the sunlight.